unimelbmdap/doiget-tdm/README.md

 > This package is primarily intended for use in text data mining projects where the user has subscriptions to full-text content and has organised data exchange agreements.
 > Acquisition for most publishers will not work without configuration - see [Available publishers](https://unimelbmdap.github.io/doiget-tdm/publishers/avail_publishers.html).

-> [!WARNING]
-> This package is still in development and should be considered as alpha quality.

 ## Features

 * Acquire full-text of published articles, with built-in support for multiple publishers and their acquisition methods (e.g., network or local files).